-Chocolate Truffle Centers Cool the TongueTo begin, when the truffle is put into the mouth and the mouth is closed, all the heat energy thereafter comes from within the mouth, especially from the tongue.
-The temperature of the tongue generally remains constant and is higher than that of the truffle and the melting point of the truffle center.
+Chocolate Truffle Centers Cool the TongueWhen the truffle is put into the mouth and the lips close around it, energy comes from the cheeks, the palate, and especially the tongue.
+The temperature of the tongue generally remains nearly constant and is higher than that of the truffle’s center.

-The outer chocolate of the truffle melts slowly.
-But if we chew the morsel rather than let it melt, we won’t notice a change in temperature.
-The center ball of chocolate, however, has a lower melting point (it is designed that way) and so melts quickly.
-We note the sudden cooling of the tongue.
+The outer chocolate of the truffle dissolves away slowly.
+The center ball of chocolate, however, has a somewhat lower melting point (it is designed that way) and so melts quickly.
+We note a cooling of our tongue, but why?

 Compare this with a well-known substance, H₂O.
 Ice at 0ºC turns into 0ºC water.
 The temperature of the H₂O has not changed, the phase has.